 Try the Institute’s 7-step process for working through betrayal:

 - Observe and acknowledge what’s happened.
 Healing starts with awareness.
 Pay attention.
-Listen and learn what happened before and what’s going on now.
+Listen actively and learn what happened before and what’s going on now.
 It’s important to acknowledge not only what caused the broken trust, but the impact on those affected.
 As a leader, the fact that you’ve come to terms with a problem doesn’t mean that others have.

 - Allow feelings to surface.
 People have feelings around business decisions.
 When people are in pain (which betrayal can cause), they need to be heard.
 If you don’t allow people to express their emotions, those feelings won’t go — they will go underground.
 When it comes to feelings, most leaders say they don’t want to go there.
 But ignoring emotions won’t make them go away.